Oregon Secretary of State

 History and General Information

-This rather isolated area was claimed by the Chief Joseph band of the Nez Perce as its hunting and fishing grounds.
-The Nez Perce used the word “wallowa” to designate a tripod of poles used to support fish nets.
-In 1871, the first white settlers came to Wallowa County crossing the mountains in search of livestock feed in the Wallowa Valley.
+In Oregon’s northeastern corner lies Wallowa County.
+Land now inside the county was claimed by the Chief Joseph band of the Nez Perce as their hunting and fishing grounds.
+“Wallowa” comes from the Cayuse Nez Perce word for a tripod support used on a fish trap.
+In 1871 the first Euro- American colonists came to Wallowa County, crossing the mountains in search of livestock feed in the Wallowa Valley.
 The area had been part of Union County since 1864, but it was carved from that county in 1887 by a legislative act.

-Wallowa County is a land of rugged mountains, gentle valleys and deep canyons.
-Peaks in the Wallowa Mountains soar to almost 10,000 feet in elevation and the Snake River drops over 8,500 feet in elevation over its length.
-Hells Canyon, carved by the Snake, is the nation’s deepest gorge averaging 5,500 feet from rim to river.
+Wallowa County is home to stunning mountains, gentle valleys and deep canyons.
+Peaks in the Wallowa Mountains soar to almost 10,000 feet high, and the Snake River drops over 8,500 feet in elevation over its length.
+Hells Canyon on the eastern border is the deepest river gorge in North America.

-The scenery in the county is spectacular and serves as a magnet for tourists.
-Unrivaled opportunities for outdoor recreation create the county’s reputation as a visitors’ paradise.
-Permanent residents enjoy the same recreation opportunities, adding to a high quality of life supported by traditional farm and forest industries, as well as art and tourism.
+The county’s spectacular scenery serves as a magnet for tourists.
+Unrivaled opportunities for outdoor recreation uphold the county’s reputation as a visitors’ paradise.
+Permanent residents enjoy the same recreation opportunities, adding to a high quality of life supported by traditional agriculture and forest industries, as well as art and tourism.

 County Officials